 Produced by Aaron Rosenberg for Universal (we think of those Anthony Mann Westerns...), directed by Boetticher, written by Steve Fisher and DD Beauchamp the Great from a Niven Busch story, photographed by Russell Metty and with music by Frank Skinner, this early 50s Western really had all the right ingredients.
 There’s action and plenty of shootin’.
 The Alamo scenes are quite impressive and Travis and Bowie look suitably beat up and dirty (nothing like Harvey or Widmark seven years later in the plodding Wayne Alamo).

 Proper Alamo defenders.
 Ragged and dirty.

 The ending is as expected but none the less heartening for that.
 Some of the dialogue is a bit corny, it’s true, and you always wonder in these cases why the hero doesn’t simply explain the situation and get the people on his side.
 But no, he has to go his lonesome way with jaw set and upper lip stiff, gritty in the knowledge that he is right and must stand above the base taunts and rumors, even if they get him lynched.
 No true Western hero will stoop to justifying himself.

-1953 was a pretty hot year for Westerns, what with Shane, Hondo and The Naked Spur coming out, not to mention Escape from Fort Bravo or, in the slightly more B area, The Stranger Wore a Gun, Gun Fury, Ride, Vaquero! and The Tall Texan.
+1953 was a pretty hot year for Westerns, what with Shane, Hondo and The Naked Spur coming out, not to mention Escape from Fort Bravo, The Stranger Wore a Gun, Gun Fury and Ride, Vaquero!, to name but a few.
 There were 299 in all that year (including TV), if you can believe it.
 So The Man from the Alamo had stiff competition.
+It held up well.

 Mine's the bandit on the right, Annie